August 1923 Air Union Farman Goliath crash

 The August 1923 Air Union Farman Goliath crash occurred on 27 August 1923 when a Farman F.60 Goliath of Air Union crashed at East Malling, Kent, United Kingdom following an engine failure and reported panic amongst the passengers.
-One person was killed and nine were injured.
+One person was killed and nine were injured, including celebrated French actor Jean Murat.

 Aircraft

 The aircraft involved was Farman F.60 Goliath F-AECB, c/n 4.
 The aircraft had entered service in April 1922 with Compagnie des Messageries Aériennes, passing to Air Union in January 1923.

 Flight

 The aircraft was operating a scheduled international flight from Le Bourget Airport, Paris, France to Croydon Airport, Surrey, United Kingdom, via Berck, Pas-de-Calais, France.
 The aircraft departed from Le Bourget at about 12:30 local time (11:30 GMT) with two crew and eight passengers on board.
 A scheduled stop was made at Berck, where another three passengers boarded.
 Due to weather conditions, a precautionary landing was made at Lympne, Kent, where a leak in the port radiator was attended to by the mechanic.